 If there is any doubt as to what is permissible, it is the student's responsibility to ask the instructor.
-Students caught cheating will be subject to disciplinary action, which may include referral to the Office of Student Conduct.
-For more information, please see the Student Guide on Academic Integrity: http://www.upenn.edu/academicintegrity/
+Students that violate the Code if Academic Integrity will be subject to disciplinary action, which may include referral to the Office of Student Conduct.
+For more information, please see the Student Guide on Academic Integrity: www.upenn.edu/academicintegrity/